PBRT/iWallet/README.md

 ##DEMO

-You can check the app hosted on heroku at this adress : TO COME
+You can check the app hosted on heroku at this [adress] (http://iwalletheroku.herokuapp.com/#/home)